Douglas R. Clayton

 Organization & program assessment

 Prior to joining ACG, Mr. Clayton served in various roles at Chicago Opera Theater, ultimately becoming General Director in 2017.
-In this role, he redeveloped the organization’s artistic identity and led the creation of a robust strategic planning and community engagement process that reversed a multiyear downward trend in audiences and donations.
+In this role, he redeveloped the organization’s artistic identity and led the creation of a robust strategic planning and community engagement process that reversed a multiyear downward trend in audience attendance and donations.
 He also strategically prioritized recruitment and retention of key individuals, leaving the organization as the only multimillion-dollar opera company in the United States with an all-female executive leadership team.

 “Forward-looking creativity and effective collaboration are central to the day-to-day activities of every organization in the arts and culture sector.
 The very nature of contributing to cultural vibrancy requires individuals to work together, look at problems from many points of view, and try new ways of working.
 However, the challenges of artistic complexity, building financial resources, managing diverse human capital, and rapidly changing local and global environments can inhibit both creative thought and the ability to work together.
 Organizations at the front lines of cultural creation need cutting-edge best practices to effectively and efficiently solve problems and pursue fruitful and inspiring futures.”